Pattie and the Wrath of Poseidon: Plot

-In a mid credits scene, Sam and the rats give Pattie a ticket to Alexandria.
-At the docks, the gangster rats reappear for Sam’s debt from the favour his asked them to get to Trinactos.
+In a mid-credits scene, Sam and the rats give Pattie a ticket to Alexandria.
+At the docks, the gangster rats reappear for Sam’s debt from the favor his asked them to get to Trinactos.
 They introduce to him Graziella, a rat with a terrible singing voice for him to make a star in which he, John and Terry stow away with Pattie to Alexandria as the gods gleefully plan to set obstacles for them.